krigjo25/webapp-FileSorting-cs/StudentAPI/README.md

 ## Learning Summary
-- How to connect to a database using SQLConnector.
-- How to fetch data from a database and return it in JSON format.
-- How to create a minimal API using ASP.NET Core and Swagger UI.
+- How to create a connection from the API to the database.